La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Notice the difference between the two examples?

-Here are several common verbs related to talking:
+Here are several common relation words related to talking:

 > **ra pu retsku lu do klama ma li'u**
 > _She asked, "Where do you go?"_